Frank Enea

 Frank Enea is an American musician and songwriter known as the composer, backup vocalist, and guitarist of the band B.E.R. from the Teen Titans Go! animated series.
-He is known for writing The Night Begins to Shine which peaked at #23 on the Billboard Hot Rock songs chart and #1 on the iTunes Rock song chart.
-"Forever Mine" and "Rise Up" were featured on the soundtrack Teen Titans Go!
+He is known for writing "The Night Begins to Shine" which peaked at #23 on the Billboard Hot Rock songs chart and #1 on the iTunes Rock song chart.
+The B.E.R. songs "Forever Mine" and "Rise Up" were featured on the soundtrack Teen Titans Go!
 (Songs from The Night Begins to Shine Special) which peaked at #8 on the Billboard Kid Albums chart and #17 on the Billboard Soundtracks chart.
 He is a founding member of Frank Enea & the Crooked Hearts, and his music has appeared in several television shows, commercials, and the film Brilliant Mistakes.